My Feature Writing Template: Given/When/Then

 Then I see the refer-a-friend page

-What’s happening here?
-We’re translating a wall of text into three deliverable units of work.
-It’s more words, sure, but that’s the point– measured in stories, this is three stories!
-They might be small, but they are different experiences.
+High-level, what’s happening here?
+We’re translating a wall of text into three simple, deliverable units of work.

-Because we wrote these stories, the engineer who is going to implement them is starting off knowing that they need to track:
+Because we wrote these stories, the engineer who implements them starts off knowing that the code must track:

 - Whether the customer is new or returning